|

 Ch.
 15: Improvised Clothing and Protective Items - Nuclear War Survival Skills

-Book Page: 129 KEEPING WARM WITHOUT FIRE If occupants of a cold room or shelter lack adequate clothing and bedding, all should lie close together.
-Always place some insulating material between your body ... are not radioactive enough to cause beta burns.
-In areas of heavy fallout, the danger from external doses of gamma radiation from fallout on the ground will continue much longer than will the ...
+KEEPING WARM WITHOUT FIRE ° If occupants of a cold room or shelter lack adequate clothing and bedding, all should lie close together. ° Always place ... cause beta burns.
+In areas of heavy fallout, the danger from external doses of gamma radiation from fallout on the ground will continue ... , passing it 1/2 inch in front of each of your ears and making it quite tight.
+2. Tie a second string horizontally ...

 oism.org